aditi-p31/cache-divergence-study/README.md

 # Cache divergence study: harness, data, and analysis

-Artifact for the paper *Same Request, Different Answer: Prompt Caching Makes LLM Serving History-Dependent* (IEEE Access submission, 2026).
+Artifact for the paper *Warm Cache, Different Answer: Quantization Amplifies Cache-Induced Divergence in LLM Serving* (IEEE Access submission, 2026).

 Author: Aditi Patodiya.
 Everything here is released so that each number in the paper can be recomputed from the raw logs, and so that the measurement